UPPMAX/UPPMAX-documentation/docs/courses_workshops/singularity.md

 ## Running and building Singularity containers

-The online workshop is an introduction to the basic concepts of containerized software environment solution within the Singularity framework <https://sylabs.io/singularity/>.
+The online workshop is an introduction to the basic concepts of containerised software environment solution within the Singularity framework <https://sylabs.io/singularity/>.

 During the workshop you will have the opportunity to follow the interactive guide on how to